PacktPublishing/Node-Cookbook-3rd-Ed/4-Making-Clients-and-Servers/content.md

 If we navigate to `localhost:8080` we'll be presented with a form.

-But if we fill out them form and submit we'll encounter a "Bad Request" response.
-If the method is anything other than `GET`, our request handler (the function passed to `http.createServer`) will fall through to calling the `badRequest` function.
+But if we fill out the form and submit we'll encounter a "Method Not Allowed" response.
+If the method is anything other than `GET`, our request handler (the function passed to `http.createServer`) will fall through to calling the `reject` function which sets the relevant status code and sends the supplied message via the `res` object.

-Out next step is to implement `POST` request handling.
+Our next step is to implement `POST` request handling.

 First we'll add the `querystring` module to our list of required dependencies at the top of the file.
 The top section our `server.js` file should become: